LITERARY CLUB BOOK DISCUSSION SCHEDULE

 Highlights of the Library include a comprehensive collection of art books, an outstanding array of children’s and young adult materials, resources for families, including parenting, Bar/Bat Mitzvah preparation materials and books on sensitive issues, such as adoption, divorce, and death, books about Israel and Zionism, an extensive collection of cookbooks, and a large variety of books to support the curriculum of the Temple Religious School and Ganon Gil Pre-school.
 Important to the collection are books and materials written by Rabbi Abba Hillel Silver and his son, Daniel Jeremy Silver, and the history of The Temple, written by Ruth Dancyger.

 The Library hosts several book discussion opportunities throughout the year.
-The Literary Club, which meets at 1:00 on Tuesdays from October-June, offers adults the chance to participate in a stimulating moderated discussion of selected fiction and non-fiction books.
+The Literary Club, which meets monthly from October-June, offers adults the chance to participate in a stimulating moderated discussion of selected fiction and non-fiction books.